 Plan ahead!
 If have your roof washed, it shouldn't be done at the last minute before placing your home for sale.
 Cleaning a roof is a messy process and - when done per manufacturer's recommendations - results are often not "instant."
 Gentle is slow!
 For these reasons, plan ahead and schedule your roof cleaning BEFORE the house and trim are painted, the windows washed, and the gardens adjacent to the house are perfectly manicured.

-(Many once-unbiased review sites, including Angie's List and Yelp!, now heavily promote any paid advertisers over unpaid listings.)
+(Many once-unbiased review sites, including Angie's List and Yelp!, now heavily promote paid advertisers over reputable but unpaid listings.)

 Any reputable roof cleaning contractor should be able to provide numerous local, recent references.